alcionai/corso/website/docs/support/known-issues.md

 * OneDrive files ending in `.meta` or `.dirmeta` get omitted from Details and Restore commands.

-* Exchange Calender Event instance exceptions (ie: changes to a single event within a recurring series) are not included in backup and restore.
+* Exchange Calender Event instance exceptions (changes to a single event within a recurring series) aren't included in backup and restore.
 Only the central event recurrence is persisted.